MicrosoftDocs/semantic-kernel-docs/semantic-kernel/get-started.md

 2. Clone the repo to your local machine
 3. Run the Jupyter notebooks locally

-## Requirements for repo and for running notebook samples
+## Requirements to run notebook samples

 > [!div class="checklist"]
 > * `git` or the [GitHub app](https://desktop.github.com/)